realityforge/chef-glassfish/README.md

 - realm_types: A map of names to realm implementation classes that is merged into the default realm types.
 Defaults to <code>{}</code>.
 - system_user: The user that the domain executes as.
 Defaults to `node['glassfish']['user']` if unset.
 Defaults to <code>nil</code>.
 - system_group: The group that the domain executes as.
 Defaults to `node['glassfish']['group']` if unset.
 Defaults to <code>nil</code>.
+- init_style: The init system used to run the service.
+Defaults to <code>"upstart"</code>.

 ### Examples